bblazej92/url-shortener/README.md

          shard our infrastructure is NSPOF
 Ad 6 --> Installing Check_MK monitoring and set sending email/sms on any serious warning and failure

-Why mongo?
+## WHY MONGO?
-Because of CAP theorem we can have 2 of 3: Consistency, Availability, Partition Tolerance I think that consistency in more important than availability in this service and mongodb has both consistency and partition tolerance.
+According to CAP theorem we can have 2 of 3: Consistency, Availability, Partition Tolerance I think that consistency in more important than availability in this service and mongodb has both consistency and partition tolerance.
 What is more mongodb is stable and widely-used db.

-RUNNING DEVELOPMENT ENVIRONMENT:
+## RUNNING DEVELOPMENT ENVIRONMENT:
 ./init_and_run_development.sh

 Requirements: Installed virtualenvwrapper, Docker version 1.10.0+, docker-compose 1.8.0